 Enjoy your music while on the go with these in-ear headphones that feature an ear tip kit for a customized fit and a braided cloth cord for durability.

-Overall2 out of 5
+Overall2 out of 52 out of 5

 Really Bad Sound